keithjgrant/Taming-CSS/introduction.md

 # Taming CSS
 # Introduction

-CSS, like its cousin JavaScript, is one of more maligned technologies out there.
+CSS, like its cousin JavaScript, is one of the more maligned technologies out there.
 Many developers view it as a necessary evil.
 They consider it broken.
 Some have even looked for ways to avoid using stylesheets entirely.
 Yes, it has some "bad" (i.e. confusing) parts that we all love to make fun of.
 But the answer isn't simply to laugh at them, brute-force a fix that is "close enough", and try to never think about it again.
 The answer is to understand them.

 A lot of the quirky parts of CSS make more sense if you realize how and why they came about.
 Things like the cascade, floats, and the box model originated for one purpose, only for web designers to discover other unforseen secondary purposes that they could accomplish.
 Because of the interplay between browser developers, standards bodies like the W3C, and the constant need for backwards compatability, Internet technologies move slowly.
 We can't just say, "I want to upgrade to version 3.0"; we need to consider what will happen in older browsers.
 So often, it's easier to use an older--but more universally supported--tool than to use some cutting edge one that doesn't yet work in any browser.
 It doesn't take long for these repurposed tools to become the de-facto standard for accomplishing something, even when that was not the originally intended purpose for that tool.
 When something in CSS just doesn't seem to make any sense, it is often because we don't understand its original purpose.